spatial-epi-lab/lab-handbook/README.md

 - passwords, tokens, or API keys
 - messy temporary files
 - local machine-specific outputs
-- unpublished materials that are not ready to be shared within the lab
+- unpublished materials that are not ready to be shared within the lab, let's aim to be cautious first with sharing

 When in doubt, GitHub should hold the **code and documentation needed to understand or reproduce the work**, while data should live in the appropriate approved storage location.